Tanja A.J. HouwelingAssistant Professor

 Previously, I was senior research associate at the UCL Institute for Global Health and scientific coordinator of a £5 million project on maternal and newborn health in Asia and Africa.
 Together with partners in India and Bangladesh, we ran large intervention studies, including cluster randomised trials, to improve maternal health and newborn survival.
 I was also PI of an ESRC-funded multi-country project on socioeconomic inequalities in newborn health (£450k).
-Between 2005 and 2008, I worked for the WHO Commission on the Social Determinants of Health, and its international Knowledge Network on Early Child Development.
+Between 2005 and 2008, I worked for the WHO Commission on the Social Determinants of Health.
 I am lead author of four chapters of the Commission’s final report, including the chapters on Early Child Development and Social Protection.

 P.O.
 Box 2040